WICG/nav-speculation/prerendering-cross-site.md

 ## Privacy-based restrictions

-In addition to the [restrictions for same-origin prerendering](./prerendering-same-origin.md#restrictions), cross-origin prerendering has more privacy-based restrictions.
+In addition to the [restrictions for same-site prerendering](./prerendering-same-site.md#restrictions), cross-site prerendering has more privacy-based restrictions.
 In particular, prerendering is intended to comply with the [W3C Target Privacy Threat Model](https://w3cping.github.io/privacy-threat-model/).
 This section discusses the aspects of that threat model that are particularly relevant to the browsing context part of the story, and how the design satisfies them.

 A prerendering browsing context can contain either a same-site or cross-site resource.
 Same-site prerendered content don't present any privacy risks, but cross-site resources risk enabling [cross-site recognition](https://w3cping.github.io/privacy-threat-model/#model-cross-site-recognition) by creating a messaging channel across otherwise-partitioned domains.
 For simplicity, when a cross-site channel needs to be blocked, we also block it for same-site cross-origin content.
 In some cases we even block it for same-origin content.

 Because prerendered browsing contexts can be activated, they (eventually) live in the first-party [storage shelf](https://storage.spec.whatwg.org/#storage-shelf) of their origin.
 This means that the usual plan of [storage partitioning](https://github.com/privacycg/storage-partitioning) does not suffice for prerendering browsing contexts as it does for nested browsing contexts (i.e. iframes).
-Instead, we take the following measures to restrict cross-origin prerendered content:
+Instead, we take the following measures to restrict cross-site prerendered content:

 - Prevent communication with the referring document, to the same extent we prevent it with a cross-site link opened in a new tab.
 - Block all storage access while content is prerendered.